indrad123/researchmethodology/README.md

 # Research Methodology - ePortfolio
-*(Certain sections are created using AI tools to offer additional clarification for study and note-taking objectives.)*
+*(Certain parts are created using AI tools to offer additional clarification for study and note-taking objectives.)*

 This electronic portfolio will serve as a comprehensive overview of the research methodology module, encompassing artefacts corresponding to each unit.